MaddyWikstrom/bobbytherabbit/CART_IMAGE_FIX.md

 - **Increased Reliability**: Multiple fallback mechanisms ensure images display even if the primary source fails.
 - **Better Error Recovery**: Even if an image fails to load, the system will try alternative sources automatically.
 - **Enhanced Maintainability**: The code is now more robust and easier to maintain with clearer error handling.

+## Emergency Fix Implementation

+Despite our comprehensive solutions, we encountered issues that required an emergency fix.
+We implemented a direct image replacement system with these key features:

+### Emergency Cart Image Fix Script

+We created a dedicated `cart-image-emergency-fix.js` script that:

+1. **Runs immediately on page load**: Fixes cart images as soon as the page loads
+2. **Uses direct product mappings**: Hardcoded mappings of product titles to their known working image URLs
+3. **Fixes localStorage data**: Preemptively corrects image URLs stored in the cart data
+4. **Watches for DOM changes**: Uses MutationObserver to fix images as soon as they appear in the cart
+5. **Multiple fallback strategies**: Title matching, category detection, and default fallbacks

+This aggressive approach ensures that even if our other fixes fail, cart images will still display correctly by directly substituting working image URLs based on product titles.

+The emergency fix has been added to all pages that display the cart:
+- index.html
+- products.html
+- product.html

+This provides a robust, reliable solution that will ensure images are displayed correctly in all contexts, even when other methods fail.